Club MTV (UK & Ireland)

-Club MTV was a 24-hour electronic dance music channel operated by ViacomCBS Networks UK & Australia launched on 20 April 2001.
-Available in the United Kingdom and Ireland on subscription satellite and digital television services.
-The channel played dance, EDM, trance, house, rave, club, Eurodance and sometimes urban music.
+Club MTV is a British electronic dance music channel operated by ViacomCBS Networks UK & Australia launched on 20 April 2001 as MTV Dance.
+The channel plays dance, trance, clubhouse, electronica, drum and bass, rap, R&B, hip-hop, techno and house music.

+The channel closed on 20 July 2020 but was relaunched 5 years later on 14 April 2025, replacing MTV Hits.

 Concept and expansion

 MTV Dance originally started out as a night-time programming slot on the now defunct digital music channel MTV Extra.
 It was on air each night from 7pm until the following morning.

-On 3 September 2001, The strand expanded to become a standalone music channel broadcast on Sky in both the United Kingdom and Ireland, where it initially timeshared with Nick Jr. every evening between 19:00 and 06:00.
+On 3 September 2001, The strand expanded to become a standalone music channel broadcast on Sky in both the United Kingdom and Ireland, where it initially timeshared with the Nick Jr. Channel every evening between 19:00 and 06:00.
 The sharing of a stream subsequently ended; since 13 August 2002 MTV Dance has broadcast as a 24-hour music channel.

 MTV Dance began broadcasting in widescreen on 6 March 2012.